ashwnacharya/ashwnacharya.github.io/_posts/2024-01-10-foreign-cos-in-india.markdown

 ---

 ## TL-DR:
-* Specifically relevant to foreign software companies with offices in India.
+* Specifically relevant to Multinational software companies with offices in India.
 * Teams in Indian offices of these companies typically handle three types of software projects:
     * Staff augmentation
     * Shared Ownership